mjtb49/SeedUtils/README.md

 # SeedUtils
-A utility library for LCGs and Minecraft Seeding.
+A utility library for Minecraft Bedrock Edition Seeding.